OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-groups-of-tenants-using-tags.md

 ---
-title: Working with Groups of Tenants Using Tags
+title: Working with groups of tenants using tags
 description: How to use tenant tags to make working with tenanted deployments in Octopus.
 position: 4
 ---